babakness/pg-nested-json-query/README.md

 # Intro

-This library exports a function `getQuery` which takes a JSON query and returns an Postgres SQL query to retrieve nested data in JSON form.
+This library exports a function `getQuery` which takes a data-structure as query and returns an Postgres SQL query to retrieve nested data in JSON form.

 # JSON Query